AdobeDocs/experiences-by-you.en/help/analytics/intro-to-analytics/transitioning-from-other-platforms/transition-from-google-analytics.md

 In addition to "In-Site Reporting", most tools offer extended functionality that allows you to take your analysis outside of the tools and build something a little more customized.

-#### 2.2.1. [!DNL Adobe] [!DNL Analytics] Report Builder (Microsoft&reg; Excel Extension)
+#### 2.2.1. [!DNL Adobe Analytics] Report Builder (Microsoft&reg; Excel Extension)

 Workspace is a great tool, but sometimes you need to get your data into a customized spreadsheet, possibly so that you can stitch together multiple sources of data.
 This is where Report Builder comes into play.

-Report Builder is a plug-in for Microsoft&reg; Excel that allows you to create connections to your [!DNL Adobe] [!DNL Analytics] data to pull in tabular data that you can manipulate within Excel.
+Report Builder is a plug-in for Microsoft&reg; Excel that allows you to create connections to your [!DNL Adobe Analytics] data to pull in tabular data that you can manipulate within Excel.
 Generally to use this efficiently you would pull the data into some raw data tabs, then use excel cell references to pull data from these tabs into a single consolidated report, then create graphs and visualizations.

 >[!NOTE]
 >
 >Report Builder has a special permission that needs to be applied to your users to access this plugin.
 This should be granted to users who have learned how to use the tool properly.

-#### 2.2.2. [!DNL Adobe] [!DNL Analytics] API Connection
+#### 2.2.2. [!DNL Adobe Analytics] API Connection

-If you need [!DNL Adobe] [!DNL Analytics] data to be digested by something other than Excel, and you want the processed data including the bot rule exclusions, use [!DNL Adobe]'s API to pull the data directly.
+If you need [!DNL Adobe Analytics] data to be digested by something other than Excel, and you want the processed data including the bot rule exclusions, use [!DNL Adobe]'s API to pull the data directly.
 Then, process the data using a script or add it to a database for use with another system.

 It should be noted that the API still pulls in correlation data applying the breakdowns and segments as are specified in the pull request.